ali05m/CIS-Final-Proj/preposal.md

 ## What idea(s) do you have for your final project?

-Stock prediction for increase and decrease using news sources that involve the particular ticker
+Stock prediction for increase and decrease using news sources, old data, repeating movements,etc. that involve the particular ticker

 Product Picker- Fetching the particular product needed from around the web and/or combinations of that product for the cheapest price and/or the best quality through review ratings